 Program Information Session

 OpTech Training at Duke

-Duke’s accredited, affordable, one-year certificate program has been graduating students for more than 30 years.
+Duke’s accredited, affordable, one-year certificate program has been graduating students for more 35 years.
 In 2016, the program moved into a new well-equipped education and training space to enhance every aspect of learning to become an OpTech.

 Eligible applicants are required to have:

 - U.S. citizenship or permanent resident status

 - A high school diploma or equivalent, no college degree or college pre-requisites are required.

 - The physical ability and stamina to provide safe patient care

 - The age of 18 prior to beginning clinical rotations

 - A passing score on the Test of Essential Academic Skills (TEAS)